utah-cs4470-sp23/class/hw4/README.md

 token.
 Informally, this subset is all of JPL except for most of the expressions.

+**We are changing how we call your compiler from this assignment on.**
+From now on, we will call your compiler's `Makefile` with two
+arguments: `TEST`, which points to the program you want to compile, and `FLAGS`, which are the JPL compiler flags.
+As in,

+    make run TEST=/grader/ok/001.jpl FLAGS=-p

+Your Makefile should have a `run` rule like this:

+    run: compiler.class
+        java compiler $(FLAGS) $(TEST)

+A similar rule will apply to whatever language you are using; replace the explicit `-p` in your `Makefile` with `$(FLAGS)`.

+In this homework, the your compiler will be called with `FLAGS=-p`.
+We're making this change so that it's easier for you to test older homeworks, which increasingly you're going to want to do.

-As in Homework 3, your parser must produce S-expression parse trees when passed the `-p` and print `Compilation failed` or `Compilation succeeded` when parsing.
+As in Homework 3, the `-p` flag must cause your compiler to produce S-expression output and print `Compilation failed` or `Compilation succeeded`.
 We will use this when testing your code.
 The new AST node names are:

     ArrayType TupleType
     TupleLiteralExpr ArrayLiteralExpr TupleIndexExpr ArrayIndexExpr CallExpr